georgiaMcl/Meteorite-Fall-Data-Visualisation/README.md

 # Meteorite-Fall-Data-Visualisation
-A python visualisation project undertaken to answer the question "Are there factors that impact whether a meteorite has an observed fall?" by investigating factors such as meteorite mass, fall location, time of fall, and human population.
+A Python visualisation project undertaken to answer the question "Are there factors that impact whether a meteorite has an observed fall?", by investigating factors such as meteorite mass, fall location, time of fall, and human population.

 Programs to view graphs:
 mass.py